hashicorp/consul/README.md

     go get ./...

-Then, execute `go generate`, this will patch Caddy to add CoreDNS, and then `go build` as you would normally do:
+Then, execute `go generate`, this will patch Caddy to add CoreDNS (and remove the HTTP server plugin), and then `go build` as you would normally do:

     go generate
     go build